Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 values that stay constant and aren't modifiable.
 However, the number of constants used are quite high and many are defined by using other constants.

 So, to solve this problem, we can only define the important constants and utilize the rest in all of their respective classes.

+#### COUPLERS

+**Message Chains**

+Once we implemented the MCV pattern, we realized that we introduced a frequent message chain between our State, Controller and Viewer classes (for example, MenuState.step() ->
+MenuController.step() -> menuViewer.draw()).

+That being taken into consideration, to solve this code smell, we could implement the **Hide Delegate** method, where we create, in our Controller classes, for example, a method that delegates the call to our Viewer objects.

 ### TESTING